shayneholmes/vim-censor/README.md

 ## Appearance

-Adjusting what concealed text looks like is beyond the scope of this plugin, but vim has its own resources to help with that; see `:help hl-Conceal`.
+Adjusting what censored text looks like is beyond the scope of this plugin, but vim has its own resources to help with that; see `:help hl-Conceal`.

 A couple of recipes: